drjingma/drjingma.github.io/index.md

 <hr/>

-I collaborate with Dr. [Daniel Promislow](http://www.promislowlab.org/) on the [Dog Aging Project](https://dogagingproject.org/), supported by U19 grant AG057377 from the National Institute on Aging, a part of the National Institutes of Health.
+I collaborate with Dr. [Daniel Promislow](http://www.promislowlab.org/) on the [Dog Aging Project](https://dogagingproject.org/), supported by U19 grant AG057377 from the National Institute of Aging, a part of the National Institutes of Health.

 <hr/>